syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-button/popup-items.md

 ## Navigations

 Actions in DropDownButton can be used to navigate to the other web page when action item is clicked.
-This can be achieved by Popup items can be customized using the [`beforeItemRender`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.SplitButtons.DropDownButton.html#Syncfusion_EJ2_SplitButtons_DropDownButton_BeforeItemRender) event.
+This can be achieved by Popup items that can be customized using the [`beforeItemRender`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.SplitButtons.DropDownButton.html#Syncfusion_EJ2_SplitButtons_DropDownButton_BeforeItemRender) event.
 The item render event providing link to the action item using `url` property.

 In the following sample, navigation URL for Flipkart, Amazon, and Snapdeal action items are added using the `url` property: